brian1917/workload-identifier/README.md

   -user string
         API user or email address.
   -v    Verbose output provides an additional column in the output CSV to explain the match reason.
   -w    Include IP addresses already assigned to workloads (managed or unmanaged).
-Can be used as a verification.
+        Can be used as a verification of existing labels.
   -x    Disable TLS checking for communication to the PCE from the tool.
   ```